Working Wardrobe

 Everett

-YWCA has three unique clothing banks offering free, business-appropriate attire to women experiencing homelessness in need of clothing for interviews or new jobs.
+YWCA has three unique clothing banks offering free, business-appropriate attire to women in need of clothing for interviews or new jobs.
 We accept office-appropriate clothes, accessories (hand bags, scarves, umbrellas), and shoes, and have a specific need for large sizes.
 Please make sure that all donated clothing is dry-cleaned and in good condition.

 Each clothing bank location is staffed by volunteers.
 If you would like to volunteer and empower women to help them make a good impression, contact volunteer@ywcaworks.org.